 7. Current price should not be more than 1½ times the book value.

 As a rule of thumb, we suggest that the product of the multiplier times the ratio of price to book value should not exceed 22.5.

 The optimum price for a Defensive quality stock can easily be derived from the last three lines and this price is known as the Graham Number.

-The biggest concern today is that the Graham Number is now used in isolation almost everywhere, while the five other supporting criteria for defensive stock selection are completely ignored.
+The most common misuse of the Graham Number today is that it's used in isolation almost everywhere, while the five other supporting criteria for Defensive stock selection are completely ignored.

-An online search for Graham Number will bring up dozens of stock screeners and analyst reports recommending stocks based on the Graham Number alone.
+An online search for Graham Number will bring up dozens of analyst reports recommending stocks based on the Graham Number alone.